Affiliate links on Android Authority may earn us a commission. Learn more.

-Thanks to the efficient chipset and low-resolution display, the Nord N100’s huge 5,000mAh battery provides fantastic battery life.
-With a mix of LTE and Wi-Fi usage, video and music streaming, and gaming, all at high-brightness, the Nord N100 still managed over two days of battery life.
+The Nord N100’s huge 5,000mAh battery provides fantastic battery life thanks to the efficient chipset and low-resolution display.
+With a mix of LTE and Wi-Fi usage, video and music streaming, and gaming, all at high brightness, the Nord N100 still managed over two days of battery life.
 The total screen-on time metric was a whopping eight hours across the two and a half days.
 Those who don’t use their phone as much could expect to charge their device just twice a week.

 Speaking of charging, the included 18W fast charger tops up the device in ~134 minutes.
-It’s nowhere near the top speeds we’ve seen for wired charging, but it’s acceptable for a phone at this price, even if there are alternatives like the Realme 7 or even OnePlus’ own Nord N10 that offer 30W speeds.
+It’s nowhere near the top speeds we’ve seen for wired charging, but it’s acceptable for a phone at this price, even if there are alternatives like the realme 8 or even OnePlus’ own Nord N10 that offer faster charging speeds.
 As you might expect, there’s also no wireless charging support.

 Camera: Scraping by

 - Depth: 2MP, f/2.4

 - Video: 1080p at 30fps